-With the advances in NLP, more recent works started modeling the semantics of simple modifier-noun constructions with first-order logic \cite{mccrae-etal-2014-modelling}, linear mapping \cite{baroni-zamparelli-2010-nouns}, and other explicit compositional operations \cite{boleda-etal-2012-first, boleda-etal-2013-intensionality}, etc. In particular, \citet{pavlick-callison-burch-2016-babies, pavlick-callison-burch-2016-called} proposed a novel contextualized inference-based approach.
-They defined the Add-One Entailment task with natural contexts from textual corpora, where the hypothesis differs from the premise in the insertion of one modifier.
+With the advances in NLP, more recent works starts modeling the semantics of simple modifier-noun constructions with first-order logic \cite{mccrae-etal-2014-modelling}, linear mapping \cite{baroni-zamparelli-2010-nouns}, and other explicit compositional operations \cite{boleda-etal-2012-first, boleda-etal-2013-intensionality}.
+In particular, \citet{pavlick-callison-burch-2016-babies, pavlick-callison-burch-2016-called} propose a novel contextualized inference-based approach.
+They define the Add-One Entailment task with natural contexts from textual corpora, where the hypothesis differs from the premise by the insertion of one modifier.
 For example, \textit{The \underline{crowd} roared} entails \textit{The \underline{enthusiastic crowd} roared}, though \textit{enthusiastic crowd} denotes a subset of \textit{crowd} without context.
 However, natural contexts also introduce complications from monotonicity \cite{van1983determiners}.
 For instance, \textit{red apple} entails \textit{apple}, but \textit{He didn't eat any red apple} does not entail \textit{He didn't eat any apple} due to the downward entailment context.
 In our proposed approach, we handle this issue by controlling for context monotonicity.

-Other recent work also explored which \textit{attributes} of the head noun are affected by the presence of modifiers. \citet{mullenbach2019nuclear} looked at how modifiers project from a noun to its parts (e.g., does a \textit{red jeep} have \textit{red tires}?). \citet{emami-etal-2021-adept} tested the likelihood change of an event when a modifier is added (e.g., \textit{a false key} is less likely to \textit{open a door} than \textit{a key}.). \citet{apidianaki-gari-soler-2021-dolphins} studied the prototypical properties of nouns (e.g., \textit{a strawberry} entails \textit{a red strawberry}).
-Other researchers examined the interpretation of noun compounds \citep{shwartz-waterson-2018-olive, hendrickx-etal-2013-semeval} (e.g., olive oil is made \textit{of} olives, while baby oil is made \textit{for} babies).
+Other related work explores which attributes of the head noun are affected by the presence of modifiers. \citet{mullenbach2019nuclear} look at how modifiers project from a noun to its parts (e.g., does a \textit{red jeep} have \textit{red tires}?). \citet{emami-etal-2021-adept} test the likelihood change of an event when a modifier is added (e.g., \textit{a false key} is less likely to \textit{open a door} than \textit{a key}). \citet{apidianaki-gari-soler-2021-dolphins} study the prototypical properties of nouns (e.g., \textit{a strawberry} entails \textit{a red strawberry}).
+Researchers also examine the interpretation of noun compounds \citep{shwartz-waterson-2018-olive, hendrickx-etal-2013-semeval} (e.g., olive oil is made \textit{of} olives, while baby oil is made \textit{for} babies).